 The color is so vivid that it instantly brightens up the face, even if you’re not wearing any makeup.
 The rich, potent color hides away even the darkest of pigmentation and applies evenly without enhancing the fine lines on the lips, lending you full coverage.

 The true cherry red color amplifies your lips, making them look fuller and more prominent.
 The blue undertone also makes the teeth look whiter.
 Ruby Woo falls under MAC’s Retro Matte range, which means that it is as matte as MAC lipsticks get.

 It takes a little effort to get on, but once it’s there, it’ll be there throughout the day.
-The lipstick claims to be long-lasting, which is certainly true.
+The lipstick claims to be long-lasting, which is undoubtedly true.
 The lipstick won’t budge throughout the day unless you eat oily food.
-But then, no lipstick can survive against oily food.
+But then, no lipstick can survive against greasy food.
 It also does not bleed.

 At the end of the day, I find that it fades quite gracefully on my lips and leaves a pretty red tint.
 To increase the longevity and make application super crisp, lip liner is highly recommended.
-I recommend an oil-based makeup remover such as a cleansing oil to comfortably take the product off.
+I recommend an oil-based makeup remover, such as a cleansing oil, to take the product off comfortably.